 “EJ communities are constantly assaulted by environmental disruptions, often with little consideration of the impact to residents,” Sullivan said.
 Sullivan, working with faculty in computer science, air quality engineering, and engineering education, seeks to improve the quality of life for people living in these three Denver neighborhoods by involving them in real-time data collection.
 Using a socio-technical system (STS) composed of environmental sensors, smartphone platforms, and a data analytics server equipped with predictive modeling, Sullivan and her colleagues seek to understand how the EJ communities are impacted during planned disruptions, how to mitigate negative impacts, and how to provide policy-/decision-makers with predictive information about potential negative impacts so they can plan accordingly.

 “This is a unique application of smart and connected technology; it is designed to enable communities to conduct their own science using specialized apps and low-cost sensors to track environmental and social impacts to their immediate environment,” Sullivan explains.
 The research project should be especially impactful for GESC residents, who live in the most polluted zip code in the country, according to a recent national environmental risk index.

 “Our vision is that providing communities access to data with smart, connected, cutting-edge tools will improve their personal environment, wellbeing, and social relations while their built environment is torn down and redeveloped,” Sullivan said.
 This neighborhood citizen science project could then serve as a model for planned infrastructure projects in other EJ communities throughout the country.
-Sullivan urges CU Denver students who are residents of the GESC neighborhoods to contact her if they wish to get involved in this research.
+Sullivan urges CU Denver students who are residents of the GESC neighborhoods to contact her at email@example.com if they wish to get involved in this research.